-a.
-Thresholds and qualitative effects characterize a number of plants and animals with regard to their response to weather factors.
-Well known examples are the effect of high temperatures on the sterility of many annual crops (e.g. Wheeler et al., 2000) or the breaking of the stems and branches of certain rubber cultivars by wind.
-Another interesting example of this is given by Foong (1980, based on various authors) according to which abnormal sunshine duration leads to abnormal frequency of male inflorescence in oil palm.

-The existence of thresholds are a major cause of non-linear response of crop yields to adverse weather factors.

-b.
-Specific differences.
-There are numerous examples of certain crops suffering very different losses under comparable adverse conditions.
-According to OSRO (1988), hurricane "Juana" (21-23 Oct.
-1988) almost completely destroyed coconut palms (more than 70% were broken or uprooted) in the worst-hit areas of the western coast of Nicaragua, while the most badly affected cocoa plantations lost less than half their trees.
-It is also a common observation that plantations suffer more direct and apparent damage than natural forest, to such that the latter constitute efficient protective barriers.
-However, it should be noted that the complex natural ecosystems may take a long time to rebuild their diversity, sometimes even centuries.

-To quote an extreme example, it is also a common observation that root and tuber crops and creeping plants suffer very little from hurricanes while tree crops and cereals may be badly hit.

-Similarly, floating rice varieties (like the B-Aman in Bangladesh) are characterized by very fast stem elongations which can keep pace with rapidly rising waters during floods.

-c.
-Phenology and size.
-Crop development stages are a very important qualitative factor.
-While still in their early stages grasses and cereals suffer little wind damage (Sturrock, 1975); rice appears to be very sensitive to hail at the time of transplanting and harvest.
-Wind will affect rice most at the time of heading and reaping (Daigo, 1957) and the damage to adult trees may vary from defoliation to uprooting.
+- (a) Thresholds and qualitative effects: these effects characterize a number of plants and animals with regard to their response to weather factors.
+Well-known examples are the effect of high temperatures on the sterility of many annual crops (for example, Wheeler et al., 2000) or the breaking of the stems and branches of certain rubber cultivars by wind.
+Another interesting example of this is given by Foong (1980, based on various authors), in which abnormal sunshine duration leads to abnormal frequency of male inflorescence in oil palm.
+The existence of thresholds is a major cause of non-linear response of crop yields to adverse weather factors. - Specific differences: There are numerous examples of certain crops suffering very different losses under comparable adverse conditions.
+According to FAO (1988), Hurricane Juana (21-23 October 1988) almost completely destroyed coconut palms (more than 70 per cent were broken or uprooted) in the worst-hit areas of the western coast of Nicaragua, while the most badly affected cocoa plantations lost fewer than half their trees.
+It is also a common observation that plantations suffer more direct and apparent damage than natural forests, because the latter constitute efficient protective barriers.
+It should be noted, however, that the complex natural ecosystems may take a long time to rebuild their diversity, sometimes even centuries.
+To cite an extreme example, it is also a common observation that root and tuber crops and creeping plants suffer very little from hurricanes, while tree crops and cereals may be badly hit.
+Similarly, floating rice varieties (like the B. Aman in Bangladesh) are characterized by very fast stem elongations, which can keep pace with rapidly rising waters during floods. - (c) Phenology and size: Crop development stages are a very important qualitative factor.
+While still in their early stages, grasses and cereals suffer little wind damage (Sturrock, 1975); rice appears to be very sensitive to hail at the time of transplanting and harvest.
+Wind will affect rice most at the time of heading and reaping (Daigo, 1957), and the damage to adult trees may vary from defoliation to uprooting.

-One of the major causes of crop losses after hurricane "Juana" hit Nicaragua in 1988 was the germination of maize still drying on the cobs in the fields (OSRO, 1989).
+As noted above, one of the major causes of crop losses after Hurricane Juana hit Nicaragua in 1988 was the germination of maize still drying on the cobs in the fields (FAO, 1988).
 Flowering appears to be the most sensitive stage, as any factors preventing fertilization or flower-set will result in very poor yield, independently of the crop's standing biomass.